AnatomicMaps/flatmap-maker/README.rst

     Map generation:
-      --clean               Remove all files from generated map's directory before generating new map
+      --clean               Remove all files from generated map's directory before generating the new map
-      --background-tiles    Generate image tiles of map's layers (may take a while...)
+      --clean-connectivity  Refresh local connectivity knowledge from SciCrunch --background-tiles    Generate image tiles of map's layers (may take a while...)
+      --id ID               Set explicit ID for flatmap, overriding manifest --ignore-git          Don't check that sources are committed into git --invalid-neurons     Include functional connectivity neurons that aren't known in SCKAN
+      --sckan-version {production,staging}
+                            Overide version of SCKAN specified by map's manifest

     Diagnostics:
       --authoring           For use when checking a new map: highlight incomplete features; show centreline network; no image tiles; no neuron paths; etc
       --debug               See `log.debug()` messages in log
-      --ignore-git          Don't check that sources are committed into git --only-networks       Only output features that are part of a centreline network
+      --only-networks       Only output features that are part of a centreline network
-      --save-drawml         Save a slide's DrawML for debugging --save-geojson        Save GeoJSON files for each layer --save-svg            Save intermediate SVG files used to generate image tiles --tippecanoe          Show command used to run Tippecanoe
+      --save-drawml         Save a slide's DrawML for debugging --save-geojson        Save GeoJSON files for each layer --tippecanoe          Show command used to run Tippecanoe

     Zoom level: